This article provides details about the UISP generic key and how it works, as well as describing the fundamentals of the device registration process.

 - How to Manually Register a Device via Device UI

 - How to Register a Device via SSH

 - Related Articles

-The purpose of the UISP key is to provide secure communication using AES encryption while telling a device where to look for a UISP server.
+The purpose of the UISP key is to provide secure communication using AES encryption while telling a device where to look for a UISP console (server).
 The process of device registration using the generic UISP key and the device-specific UISP key ensures secure communication between the user's devices and UISP.

 UISP Generic Key Details